 Part of the fun of playing out a war in a fantasy game is the fact that you aren't limited to real-world troops.

 Though most recruited units are warriors or fighters, you may be able to recruit an army of paladins, clerics, or other characters with abilities useful in mass combat.

-You might even be able to recruit monsters, whether humanoids such as goblins, trolls, and orcs, or exotic creatures such as centaurs and worgs.
+monsters, whether humanoids such as goblins, trolls, and orcs, or exotic creatures such as centaurs and worse.
+These creatures could have be able to recruit and worgs.
 These creatures could have monster special abilities useful in mass combat.
 A typical kingdom doesn't have access to monster armies unless it has formed alliances with such creatures, either through formal Diplomatic edicts or befriending them during adventures.